Delivery Method and Program Length

 Do you offer admission in the spring?

-Traditional Program admission students are only accepted to begin the program in the fall trimester.
-Students in the Advanced Standing Program will begin the program in the spring trimester.
+16-month Accelerated Hybrid Program admission students are only accepted to begin the program in the fall trimester.
+Students in the 12-month Advanced Standing Program will begin the program in the spring trimester.
+Both programs are cohort-based with all students moving through the course sequence together.

 Do I need to submit official transcripts to GradCAS and Pacific when I apply?